sagemathinc/cocalc-doc/source/teaching-create-course.rst

      :alt: student list after adding all students from the search

-If your project (the one with the .course file) has the :ref:`Internet Access upgrade <internet-access>`, any student who does not have an account on CoCalc will be sent an email invitation to create an account and join your course.
+If your project (the one with the .course file) has network access (this is provided when any CoCalc license has been applied), any student who does not have an account on CoCalc will be sent an email invitation to create an account and join your course.

 .. note::